 About this PropertyThis Gorgeous 3 bedroom villa with a sizable courtyard patio has a distant view of the beach across the street.
 The patio can be accessed from both the living and dining areas.
 The space, proximity to the beach, and the activities at the South Beach Marina area make this the ideal rental for families or couples.
-The elegantly modernized kitchen is supplied with stainless steel appliances and granite countertops.
+The charmingly modernized kitchen is supplied with stainless steel appliances and granite countertops.
 Additional seating is offered at the breakfast bar.
-Oversized flat screen tv's can be appreciated in the living area as well as the master bedroom.
+Oversized flat screen tv's can be delighted in the living area as well as the master bedroom.
 The master bedroom includes a queen bed and ensuite bathroom with a glass enclosed shower.
-There is peaceful dining for six at the dining room table.
+There is comfortable dining for six at the dining room table.
 The second bedroom also has a queen bed.
 The third bedroom has a trundle bed that can be converted into either a king bed or twins.
 All three bedrooms have a flat screen tv.
 New queen size Murphy bed has been added for additional sleeping in the living room area.
-This villa is steps from both the beach and the marina, making it a acclaimed location for water sports enthusiasts, tennis, cycling , beach walks, shopping, dining and seasonal live music at the Salty Dog.
+This villa is steps from both the beach and the marina, making it a fashionable location for water sports enthusiasts, tennis, cycling , beach walks, shopping, dining and seasonal live music at the Salty Dog.

 Bluff Villa Conveniences

 1st Floor Villa

 Non - Smoking